wichmannpas/todoscheduler/README.md

 ------------

 The installation is that of a common Django app.
 Basically, the following steps are required (for advanced configuration as well as a production-suitable database, see the official [Django documentation](https://docs.djangoproject.com/)):
+It is assumed that a postgres database server is running on localhost with a user `todoscheduler` with password `todoscheduler`, that has access to a database `todoscheduler`.

 Create a virtual environment and activate it: